 If you are an experienced professional planning to transition from one job to another in the same or a related field, and at the same time want to obtain new skills and knowledge to enhance your career, then the MA is a program to consider.
 However, if you hope to make a fairly significant career change then you may want to consider a two-year program.
 The two-year MALD program provides students with more time and coursework to gain the appropriate skills and knowledge to make a transition to a new field more realistic.
 Additionally, the two-year program allows students to pursue an internship between the first and second year.

-In order to graduate, native English speakers must demonstrate proficiency in a second language by passing an oral and written exam while enrolled at Fletcher.
-Since the Fletcher course load is demanding and does not leave much time for language study, students need to have a solid foundation in a foreign language before enrolling.
+Students who choose, and successfully complete, this option will have their passing results noted on their Fletcher transcript.
+Since the Fletcher course load is demanding and does not leave much time for language study, students wishing to receive this optional credential generally need to have a solid foundation in a foreign language before enrolling.

-For non-native speakers of English, their native language in combination with fluent English fulfills the requirement.
-English proficiency is demonstrated through the TOEFL, IELTS or PTE examinations, or by having graduated from an undergraduate institution where the primary language of instruction is English.
+English proficiency is demonstrated through the TOEFL, IELTS, or PTE examinations, or by having graduated from an undergraduate institution where the primary language of instruction is English.

 The Graduate Record Examination (GRE) or the Graduate Management Admissions Test (GMAT) is not an application requirement for the MA program.
 Applicants who wish to submit score reports as part of their application are welcome to do so.